falalalva/hello-world/README.md

 # hello-world

-This is just a try in GitHun my first Hello World.
+This is just a try in GitHub my first Hello World.
 By AT.